DTrejo/dtrejo.github.io/develop-on-a-cloud-machine.md

 - You find yourself budgeting for local VM breakages in your feature estimates

 # How expensive is it to develop on an AWS machine?
-At Credit Karma we run two machines in concert to create one development environment.
+We run two machines in concert to create one development environment.
 That comes out to about $X00/mo.

 I personally only need one development environment at any given moment.
 When it comes to my happiness and productivity as an engineer, I find it very worth it.